ppletscher/BCFWstruct/README.md

 You can find an example implementation in the `demo/chain` folder.
 For an overview of the exact usage and the supported options, please check the Matlab documentation of the solvers.

+Note that BCFW uses a similar calling interface as the one from the Matlab wrapper to SVM^struct [implemented by Andrea Vedaldi](http://www.vlfeat.org/~vedaldi/code/svm-struct-matlab.html).
+Users of SVM^struct can thus easily use BCFW with only a tiny change in their code (see the Matlab documentation of solverBCFW for more details).

 ##Citation